Skip to content

 June 12, 2020, UK students, faculty, administrators, and President Capilouto, gathered around the school’s health colleges to show support against healthcare inequality.
 Donald Gillett II, executive director of the Kentucky Council of Churches, told the crowd to love others as they would love themselves and reform healthcare.
 Two days earlier, Governor A. Beshear promised healthcare to all black Kentuckians.

-On June 12, 2021, while the AP News reported that new coronavirus infections and deaths declined “dramatically,” Jeff Bezos auctioned off a seat to the moon next to his seat for $28 million.
-Governors across the nation felt the pressure to lift coronavirus restrictions.
+On June 12, 2021, while the AP News reported that new coronavirus infections and deaths declined “dramatically,” governors nationwide felt pressure to lift coronavirus restrictions.
+Meanwhile, Jeff Bezos auctioned off a seat to the moon next to his for $28 million.